TheVikkodamus/DETHKrawl-GB/docs/zine.md

 - Target’s armor drops one tier

 **Critical Defense**:
 - Avoids Attack
-- Free counterattack
+- Free counterattack (this is a regular attack damage)

 **Fumble (Nat 1)**:
 - Weapon breaks (on attack)